 If there’s insured damage to your property and your tenants can’t stay there, our Landlords Insurance can arrange and pay for accommodation or reimburse you for any lost rent until your house is repaired.

 If alternative accommodation cover is a requirement in your tenancy agreement, this cover can help alleviate any unexpected costs.

 Suzanne Osei lives with her husband near Aberporth and rents out an 1800s townhouse.
 She says: “I’ve made sure we have accidental damage cover for things like bathroom sinks and shower screens.
 Home emergency cover for the heating and boiler has proved invaluable over the winter.
 There have been lost keys on occasion, so I’ve made sure we are protected against this as well.”

 Even if you have an excellent relationship with your tenants, disputes can come up, so take legal expenses cover.
-Our Premium-trier landlords policy makes sure your costs are covered with £100,000 protection as standard, and a legal helpline day or night.
+Our Premium-tier landlords policy makes sure your costs are covered with £100,000 protection as standard, and a legal helpline day or night.